PGCert (Dent Imp)

-Note: Scroll down for fee information.
+Note: Scroll down further for fee & qualifying information.

 1. Online Theory Component (Terms 1 & 2) - taught as a Distance Learning program using our dedicated Canvas Online Learning Management System (LMS).
 The program is delivered as on-demand weekly sessions with continual tutor feedback and discussion.
 Assessment is by online coursework and essays.